Home Equity Loan FAQs: Definitions & Basics in Canada

 How Much Can You Borrow Against Your Home in Canada?

-In Canada, you can typically borrow up to 80% of your home's appraised value when using your equity for a home equity loan or a HELOC.
-This is a common limit set by major lenders to ensure a buffer for market fluctuations.
+In Canada, you can typically borrow up to 80% of your home's appraised value through refinancing, a home equity loan, or a HELOC.
+This 80% maximum is known as the Loan-to-Value (LTV) limit and includes all debt secured against the home, such as your existing first mortgage.

 What Is a Home Equity Loan?

-A home equity loan is a type of second mortgage that allows you to borrow a lump sum of money using the equity in your home as collateral.
-The loan is typically repaid over a fixed term with a fixed interest rate.
+A home equity loan is a type of second mortgage that allows a homeowner to borrow a single, lump sum of cash secured by the equity in their home.
+It is repaid over a fixed term with a fixed interest rate, making it ideal for one-time, large expenses like major renovations or debt consolidation.

 How Does a Home Equity Loan Work?